Ajayjam97/AzureWork/README.md

  3. After creating the app service, the published files can be deployed and the working application can be accessed from url.<br>
  4. Go to VS Code & use command "dotnet publish -o publish".
 Right click on the publish folder select deploy to Web App.
 This option is present due to Azure Web App       extension. <br>
  5. After deployment, the app service files can be modified & managed from console, App Service Editor.<br>
+ 6. By default, App Services can be accessed using http and https.
+You can make it https only in the TLS/SSL settings in the App Service menu. <br>
+ 7. App service can also run batch processes, or continuous jobs, with the request/response  paradigm.
+This can be done using the WebJobs menu item, where you can upload exe file that will run always, or on scheduled times. <br>
+ 8. You can find there the Virtual IP address of the App Service, and also - the Outbound IP addresses in gthe properties page. <br>

  <li>AKS</li>
  <li>Azure Functions</li>